NovaUniverse/NovaUniverse.py/docs/index.rst

 .. class:: novauniverse.objects.game

-When you use property :attribute:`session.game` you get this class.
+When you use property `session.game` you get this class.
 The game class contains data like game "name" and "code name".
 More info below.

 Game: Attributes
 ****************